Raj-postman/postman-docs-2/src/pages/docs/postman/collaboration/collaboration-intro.md

 Alternatively, you can download your archived data directly within the Postman App.
 To learn how, refer to [Settings](/docs/postman/launching-postman/settings/).

+**Note: The archive.json is not a collection that is supposed to be imported, it's just an index/directory of other files present in that zip.
+The collections folder contains all the files that need to be imported**

 ## Next steps

 For a more in-depth introduction to workspaces and how they can help organize your API development, check out [Intro to Workspaces](/docs/postman/workspaces/intro-to-workspaces/).